 Online courses offered as part of ACU's online studies program are typically scheduled in an 8-week term.
 Credit hours assigned to a course delivered online must equal the number of credit hours for the same course delivered face-to-face.
-(See Academic Calendar and Credit Definition section of this catalog.)

 Credit hours for online courses are met through the activities required for the class.
-ACU's online classes have a standard format for instruction, assessments, assignments, and labs that meets the required credit hours across all classes.
+ACU's online classes have a standard format for instruction, assessments, assignments, and labs that meet the required credit hours across all classes.